Zum Hauptinhalt springen

 • • Retirement remark in these publicly available registries

-More information on our projects you find on Carbon Offset Projects.
+More information on our projects you find on Climate Projects.

-We will be happy to assists you in reducing your carbon footprint and in choosing projects eligible to your business to offset your CO2 emissions.
+We will be happy to assists you in reducing your carbon footprint and in choosing projects eligible to your business.

 Contact: claudia.rosmanith@eecaustria.at